 Our mission: Enhance community safety and reduce criminal activity by holding youth and adults accountable in a fair and just manner, assisting them to develop skills necessary for success, and effectively using public resources.

 Our vision: Community Safety through Positive Change

-View DCJ's Strategic Plan for more information on our values and strategic goals.
+Our values: View DCJ's Strategic Plan for more information on our values and strategic goals.

 DCJ is recognized as a national leader in both adult and juvenile community justice.
 We routinely consult and make use of evidence-based practices in our program and policy development.
 Our commitment to data-informed decision-making has led us to make smart investments of taxpayer dollars in supervision, sanctions, and services for Multnomah County's highest risk and highest need individuals.
 We make long-term investments in our employees through the provision of education and training.
 We believe that in order to enhance public safety, we must work collaboratively with the judiciary, law enforcement, schools, treatment agencies, and the community.